el3um4s/strani-anelli-blog/_posts/2022/2022-08-05-how-to-use-vba-to-convert-mdb-to-sqlite/2022-08-05-how-to-use-vba-to-convert-mdb-to-sqlite.md

 ### Choose the destination folder

-Even choosing the destination folder seems a simple thing, except that it is not.
+Even choosing the destination folder seems a simple thing, but it is not.
 Or at least it wasn't in the late 1990s.

 <script src="https://gist.github.com/el3um4s/6798fae650b11daa50dfc8973046bc8c.js"></script>